Colorful Strawberry Cabbage Salad

 - High in vitamin C, a vitamin that is important for the immune system and repairing damage caused by everything from exercise to environmental toxins.

 - High in fiber.
 Fiber is needed for optimal digestive health.
-It helps with everything from maintaining regular bowel movements to feeding the healthy bacteria in our gut known as probiotics.
+It helps with everything from maintaining regular bowel movements and feeding the healthy bacteria in our gut known as probiotics.

 - Good source of potassium and vitamin A.